rbowsley/lamplighthelp/source/23-1-0_Evals_Direct_Module-_Set_Up.markdown

 ### Managing Colour Schemes

 System Administrators can define colour schemes for all database operators to use in campaigns.
-This controls the visual appearance of the {{eval}}/{{outcome}} your respondents will see when they visit the page.
+This controls the visual appearance of the {{eval}}/{{outcome}} your respondents will see when they visit the page if you need to change if from the fairly neutral default scheme.

 - Go to 'admin -> system administration’ then scroll down to the 'Module Administration' section.
 - Find the '{{Eval}}s Module' section, and click on 'Manage colour schemes for DataDirect campaigns'.